himanshubalani/Hertz/clxcxuuoo00070aju46wh3rjj.md

 ### Choosing a tech stack

 I could very well have used HTML and CSS, maybe use Tailwind, then add some JS in the mix to make the website.
 But I thought why not give Flutter a chance.
-I am already comfortable with Flutter an this could further help my skills.
+I am already comfortable with Flutter and this could further help my skills.

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">❗</div>